brikis98/yevgeniy-brikman-homepage/_posts/2026-01-14-gen-ai-snake-eating-its-own-tail.md

 Joel](https://www.linkedin.com/posts/tyrone-joel_terraform-aws-infrastructureascode-activity-7381711737760317440-0Z8h/?utm_source=share&utm_medium=member_desktop&rcm=ACoAAAD3mUgBN2d4Lp4yXa2xHHvuw58-BeMQc40)
 where he took a PDF of my book _[Terraform: Up & Running](https://www.terraformupandrunning.com/)_, uploaded it into a GenAI tool, and asked the tool to follow the guidance in the book to generate Terraform code.
-This feels like it has all the ingredients of a model of GenAI usage that is sustainable: the user gets value from the GenAI tool's responses;
-the GenAI company gets value from the user paying for a subscription; the content creator gets value from the user paying for their content (in this case, buying my book).
+This feels like it has all the ingredients of a model of GenAI usage that is sustainable: the user gets value from the GenAI tool's responses, the GenAI company gets value from the user paying for a subscription, and the content creator gets value from the user paying for their content (in this case, buying my book).
 This works fine for a single, specific piece of content, but how do you make it work at scale, across all the content that is consumed by an LLM?

-Here's a rough proposal for a _pay-per-use model_:
+Here's a rough proposal for what I'll call the _pay-per-use model_:

 1. **Create.** Someone creates valuable content.
 2. **Extract.** A GenAI bot crawls the web, exacting all the valuable content.